eetay/samanage-widget-kit/README.md

 yarn dev
 ```

-then load Samanage Helpdesk in your browser
+then load Samanage Helpdesk in your browser and checkout your widget by opening a incident page

 # submit widget for review
 ```sh